wldfngrs/bytemod/README.md

 # bytemod
 This repository contains a proof-of-concept program for encrypting files by manipulating their individual bytes in a formulaic way.
-The program takes in a direcotory and applies a specified encryption algorithm to all files of specified wildcard.
+The program takes in a directory and applies a hard-coded encryption algorithm to all files of a specified wildcard.

 ## Installation